yogendrajs/Python-Basic-Algo/README.md

-# Python-Basic-Algo
+## Python
-Here are my some of the basic python algo questions
+these are some of my basic python files